bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 published: false

 ---
-### Before you start
+## Before you start

-Before you'd start creating and uploading code signing files, you have to generate a new token and also grab the slug of the app you want to add the code signing files to.
-To be able to access and use our API, you have to first generate a Personal Access Token.
+Before you'd start creating and uploading code signing files, you have to generate a new token and grab the slug of the app you want to add the code signing files to.
+To be able to access and use our API, you have to first generate a Personal Access Token to authorize yourself in the curl command.

 1. Go to your `Account Settings`.
 2. Click the `Security` tab on the left.